 Student Learning Outcomes: Students will gain experience in conducting scientific experiments, analyzing data, and giving written and oral presentations of their results.
-They will also be reviewing each other's presentations.
+They will also review others' presentations.
 Students will be immersed in the process of scientific inquiry so that when they become teachers, they will be able to instruct their own students in how to approach questions scientifically.